MosesSupposes/Purescript-By-Example/text/chapter4.md

 ## Project Setup

 The source code for this chapter is contained in `src/Data/Path.purs` and `test/Solutions.purs`.
 The `Data.Path` module contains a model of a virtual filesystem.
 You do not need to modify the contents of this module.
 Implement your solutions to the exercises in the `Test.Solutions` module.
+Enable accompanying tests in the `Test.Main` module as you complete each exercise and check your work by running `spago test`.

 The project has the following dependencies: